Remember in childhood, how your grandmother used to brew a cup of ginger tea whenever someone was under the weather?

 However, the most popular brewed versions are

 - Homemade ginger tea: This beverage is prepared with fresh ginger(sliced, candied, and boiled), lemon juice, honey, and occasionally a cinnamon stick.
-This is probably one of the easiest methods for how to make ginger tea
+This is probably one of the easiest methods to make ginger tea

-- Immune boosting ginger tea: You can prepare this remedial tonic by adding lemon slices, black peppercorns, ginger root, and honey to boiling water.
+- Immune-boosting ginger tea: You can prepare this remedial tonic by adding lemon slices, black peppercorns, ginger root, and honey to boiling water.

 - Ginger-turmeric tea: This beverage is bestowed with the medicinal properties of turmeric and ginger.
 It helps in strengthening the immune system and can work wonders for someone who is under the weather.